New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Introduction

-Section~\ref{sec:preliminaries} introduces the Daniel correspondence.
-We must ensure, in order to extend the conjugate Plateau construction, that the key property remains true in the homogeneous case.
-To do that, we have to restrict ourselves to polygons consisting only of vertical or horizontal geodesics and to the case where the phase angle $\theta$ of the Daniel correspondence is equal to $\pi/2$, so the target space is a Riemannian product manifold, which makes sense since they are the only homogeneous spaces which admit totally geodesic surfaces (cf.\ Lemmas~\ref{lm:simetrias-productos} and~\ref{lm:simetrias-correspondencia-daniel}).
-These conditions impose a rigidity restriction for the possible geodesic polygons to be considered that was not present in the space form case and which makes the problem more subtle.
-We finish the section with a discussion of the smooth extension of the Plateau solution by reflection over its border.
+Section~\ref{sec:preliminaries} introduces the Daniel correspondence, and studies how curves and symmetries in the corresponding surfaces are related.
+We will realize that it is important to deal with polygons made of vertical and horizontal geodesics, and also that the phase angle $\theta$ of the Daniel correspondence is equal to $\pi/2$, because this will be the case where we will be able to handle the geometry of the conjugate surface.
+It will turn out that the target space must be a Riemannian product manifold, which makes sense since they are the only $\mathbb E(\kappa,\tau)$-spaces admitting totally geodesic surfaces~\cite{ST09} and thus enabling mirror symmetries (cf.\ Lemmas~\ref{lm:simetrias-productos} and~\ref{lm:simetrias-correspondencia-daniel}).
+All these features make the choice of the initial geodesic polygon more rigid, so the needed arguments become more subtle than in the Lawson setting.
+We will finish Section~\ref{sec:preliminaries} by discussing the smooth extension of the Plateau solution by reflection across its border.

-Section~\ref{sec:homogeneous-spaces} gives a brief description of those homogeneous spaces involved in the construction, as well as its main properties.
+In Section~\ref{sec:homogeneous-spaces} we include a brief description of those homogeneous spaces involved in the construction, as well as their needed properties.

-In Section~\ref{sec:spherical-helicoids} we present the first non-trivial examples of conjugate Plateau construction showing that the spherical helicoids in the Berger spheres correspond to the rotationally invariant unduloids and nodoids, constructed by~\cite{HH89, PR99} in $\s^2 \times \R$ and $\h^2 \times \R$ (cf.\ Proposition~\ref{prop:spherical-helicoids}).
+Section~\ref{sec:spherical-helicoids} is devoted to the first non-trivial examples of conjugate Plateau construction, showing that the $1$-parameter family of spherical helicoids in the Berger spheres (which are surfaces ruled by horizontal geodesic and invariant by a screw motion) correspond to the rotationally invariant unduloids and nodoids \cite{HH89, PR99} in $\s^2 \times \R$ and $\h^2 \times \R$ (cf.\ Proposition~\ref{prop:spherical-helicoids}), except for a special case which correspond to a torus in $\s^2\times\R$ or a cylinder in $\h^2\times\R$, both of them invariant by a $1$-parameter group of horizontal isometries.